ably-labs/sms-in-the-browser/README.md

 const ably = new Ably.Realtime.Promise({ authUrl: '/api/createTokenRequest' });
 ```

-Instancing the Ably library outside the scope of the component will mean it is only created once and will keep your limit usage down.
+Instancing the Ably library outside the scope of the component means it is only created once and will keep your limit usage down.

-We then need to create the function we're going to export - our Hook-to use it in our components.
+Next, you need to create the function you're going to export, your hook, to use it in your component.
-We'll call it `useChannel`; it will require the channel name and a callback as arguments.
-Each time `useChannel` is called, we [`get` the requested channel](https://www.ably.io/documentation/realtime/channels#obtaining-channel) from the Ably-JS SDK and prepare the hook functions.
+Let's call it `useChannel`; it will require the channel name and a callback as arguments.
+Each time `useChannel` is called, you [`get` the requested channel](https://www.ably.io/documentation/realtime/channels#obtaining-channel) from the Ably-JS SDK and prepare the hook functions.

-* **onMount** is the code run each time our component is rendered.
-Inside onMount, we will subscribe to the specified channel, triggering `callbackOnMessage` whenever a message is received.
+* **onMount** is the code run each time your component is rendered.
+Inside onMount, you will subscribe to the specified channel, triggering `callbackOnMessage` whenever a message is received.
 * **onUnmount** is the code run whenever the component is unmounted before it is re-rendered.
-Here we will unsubscribe from the channel, which will stop accidental multiples of connections, again saving our account limits.
+Here you will unsubscribe from the channel, which will stop accidental multiples of connections, again saving our account limits.
 * **useEffectHook** is a function that calls these functions correctly, returning onUnmount for React to use.

 The exported Hook in `AblyReactEffect.js` will look like this: